 Singer, Saxophonist, Recording Artist, Educator

 Pennsylvania native Erich Cawalla is a Nationally-Charting Singer, Saxophonist, Recording Artist, and Educator.
-His unique performing style invokes a Vegas Swing feel with Contemporary R&B merging some of his biggest influences including Frank Sinatra, Tony Bennett, Bobby Darin, Smokey Robinson, David Sanborn, Chet Baker, Frankie Valli, Kenny Rankin, and John Pizzarelli, to name a few.
+Erich's unique talents merge "Old Vegas with Contemporary R&B" in tribute to some of his biggest idols including Frank Sinatra, Tony Bennett, Bobby Darin, Smokey Robinson, David Sanborn, Chet Baker, Frankie Valli, Kenny Rankin, and Junior Walker, to name a few.

 Erich again teamed with Sims and released his first solo Contemporary Jazz release "222 South" in 2017.
 The song, written about his hometown highway in Reading PA, charted on the nationally-syndicated Smooth Jazz Network, receiving significant radio airplay throughout the world.

-Erich is a BMI-affiliated songwriter and a Grammy Voting Member of the National Recording Academy.
-Live performance credits include performing in the bands of Marie Osmond, The Skyliners, Bill Haley's Comets, The Coasters, Marty Haggard, and Larry Chance & The Earls, as well as opening for Jeff Dunham, Martha and the Vandellas, Gene Chandler, Sonny Turner's Platters, The Happenings, and Harold Melvin's Blue Notes.
+Live performance credits include performing in the bands of Marie Osmond, The Skyliners, Bill Haley's Comets, The Coasters, Marty Haggard, and The Earls, as well as serving as an opening act for Jeff Dunham, Martha and the Vandellas, Gene Chandler, Sonny Turner's Platters, The Happenings, and Harold Melvin's Blue Notes.
 He has also been a featured soloist with the Reading POPS Orchestra on three occasions, the Shippensburg Festival Chamber Orchestra, and the Hershey Big Band.
-Some of his more notable performances include performing at Florida State University for the Florida Republican Inauguration Gala (2000), 13 straight years annually at the Berks Jazz Festival, Bethlehem Musikfest, All Night with Joey Reynolds (2 occasions) on NBC New York, Charlotte's Independence Arena, the MGM Grand in Las Vegas, the Nugget in Reno, Walt Disney World, and Carnegie Hall as a senior in high school.
+TV Wise, Erich has appeared on All Night with Joey Reynolds (NBC - New York, NY), Great Day Live (CBS - Tampa, FL), and Good Day PA (ABC - Harrisburg, PA).
+Some of his more notable performances include performing The National Anthem at The Philadelphia Phillies, at Florida State University for the Florida Republican Inauguration Gala, 18 straight years at the Berks Jazz Festival, Bethlehem Musikfest, Charlotte's Independence Arena, the MGM Grand in Las Vegas, the Nugget Casino Resort in Reno, Walt Disney World, and Carnegie Hall as a senior in high school.
 Erich was also a finalist in 98.1 WOGL Radio's Philly Idols Contest.